Erich Hilgenfeldt

+was legally declared dead in 1957.

 Life

 Early life and education

 Hilgenfeldt was born on 2 July 1897 in Heinitz.
-He went to the Oberrealschule in Saarbrücken, whereafter he went to Halle until Obersekunda (roughly Grade or Year 11) at the Francke Foundations.
+He went to the Oberrealschule in Saarbrücken, whereafter he went to the Francke Foundations in Halle until Obersekunda (roughly Grade or Year 11).

 Personal life

 Married on 24 April 1922 to Marie-Charlotte Köhler, they separated around 1935 and finally divorced 30 November 1940.
 They had two children together, Reinhard (2 March 1923 – killed in action 2 November 1943 at the Trigno River area 1 km south of Tufillo/Italy) and another boy (1 October 1927).
 Hildgenfeldt then remarried on 6 December 1940 to Leopoldine Statischek (23 September 1907 at Novi Sad/Serbia – suicide by poison ?
 April/May 1945 at Berlin) from Wien.

 World War I service and employment

-Hilgenfeldt served in the First World War as an officer and pilot.
-After school, he was first an office staffer in the timber industry and head of sales for a building business.
-From 1928, Hilgenfeldt was a staffer at the Reich Statistical Office.
+Hilgenfeldt volunteered in August 1914 for service with the Imperial German Army in the First World War.
+He served on the front lines with Field Artillery Regiment 55 (2nd Thuringian).
+He was commissioned as a Leutnant of reserves in October 1915 and transferred to Aviation Detachment A 206 as an aerial observer in 1918.
+He left the military as an Hauptmann of reserves, having earned the Iron Cross, 1st and 2nd class.
+Returning to civilian life, he worked in the timber and mineral industries, ultimately advancing to a managerial position.
+From 1927, Hilgenfeldt obtained a government job on the staff of the Department of General Economic and Business Statistics in the Reich Statistical Office.